ham-radio-software/D-Rats/README.md

 Install the packages needed for building into the venv. issue 'pip install -r requirements.txt'

-Microsoft Windows users may need to 'pip install pywin32 into the virtualenv depending which python distribution they are using.
-It is not needed for msys2.
+Microsoft Windows users may need to 'pip install pywin32 into the venv depending which Python distribution they are using.
+It is not needed for Msys2.

-Use 'pip freeze' to see what python modules are currently installed.
+Use 'pip freeze' to see what Python modules are currently installed.

 You can upgrade PIP with the command given if yoo are getting a message about it needing and upgrade.
 With the venv activated all changes are